 - Clonus is rhythmic and involuntary muscle contraction that can be provoked by stretching a group of muscles.

 - Ask the patient to let their legs 'go floppy'.

 - Internally and externally rotate the 'floppy' leg.
 Assess for any increased or reduced tone.

 - Then lift the knee off the bed with one of your hands.
-Does the ankle raise off the bed as well signifying increased tone?
+Note whether the ankle raises off the bed as well, signifying increased tone.